Six Damn Fine Degrees #162: The Wonders of Wonka

 Continue reading

-I’ll be in my trailer… watching trailers: The common denominator of filmmaking is not harmony
+I’ll be in my trailer… watching trailers: The Beginning is the End is the Beginning

 Join us every week for a trip into the weird and wonderful world of trailers.
 Whether it’s the first teaser for the latest instalment in your favourite franchise, an obscure preview for a strange indie darling, whether it’s good, bad, ugly or just plain weird – your favourite pop culture baristas are there to tell you what they think.